 Processed foods such as sweets can rapidly raise your blood sugar and can contribute to excess production of the hormone insulin which can cause acne around the mouth.

 Moreover, having a diet rich in calories, fat, and refined carbohydrates such as burgers, nuggets, fries, etc, can cause acne due to the potential hormone-altering effect.

 This, however, isn’t scientifically proven, though it is important to note that most of the research on the connection between fast food and acne has used self-reported data.

 Does Drinking Water Help Acne?

-If you are struggling with acne, chances are that you’ve heard a popular advice people often throw around on the internet: “Drink more water!
+If you are struggling with acne, chances are that you’ve heard the popular advice people often throw around on the internet: “Drink more water!
 Water healed my acne”